 10 Steps to Keeping Employee Parking Lots Safe

 Have you ever considered the safety of your parking lot?
-Criminal activity, inclement weather and fender benders are all events that can affect the safety of your valued employees.
-Several steps ensure you are keeping employee parking lots safe.
+Criminal activity, inclement weather and fender benders can affect the safety of employees and visitors.
+Several practical steps help keep employee parking areas safer and reduce liability risk.

 1. Install Lighting

-A well-lit parking lot helps employees feel safe and decreases criminal activity since burglars or vandals can't hide in the shadows.
-Install enough lights to illuminate your entire parking area, including corners and building entrances.
+A well-lit parking lot helps employees feel safe and decreases criminal activity by removing hiding places.
+Install enough fixtures to illuminate the entire lot, including corners, walkways and building entrances.

 2. Monitor the Lot